 - Hand out flyers: You can post flyers around the park, in local community centers, or go door-to-door.
 Going door-to-door helps people put a face with a name and begins to build trust.

 You can make quick cash with many of the jobs above, but do the right thing and report your income and pay taxes.
-It’s expensive to get in trouble, and you don’t want to jeopardize the rest of your finances.If you’re looking for even more ideas, I’m talking side hustles that pay $1,000+ a month, check out my list of best side hustle ideas for 2022.
+It’s expensive to get in trouble, and you don’t want to jeopardize the rest of your finances.If you’re looking for even more ideas, I’m talking side hustles that pay $1,000+ a month, check out our list of best side hustle ideas for 2023.